 One important item that most moms of newborns opt for is the baby stroller.

-There are many brands out there in the market, chose one of high quality as your baby’s safety is a top priority.
+There are many brands out there in the market, choosing one of high quality as your baby’s safety is a top priority.

 Your baby will be wrapped around the harness while the other child coolly rides on it.